Republican Congress

-The Republican Congress (An Chomhdháil Phoblachtach) was an Irish republican and Marxist-Leninist political organisation founded in 1934, when pro-communist republicans left the Anti-Treaty Irish Republican Army.
+The Republican Congress (An Chomhdháil Phoblachtach) was an Irish republican political organisation founded in 1934, when pro-communist republicans left the Anti-Treaty Irish Republican Army.
 The Congress was led by such anti-Treaty veterans as Peadar O'Donnell, Frank Ryan and George Gilmore.
 In their later phase they were involved with the Communist International and International Brigades paramilitary; the Connolly Column.

 The group claimed: "We believe that a republic of a united Ireland will never be achieved except through a struggle which uproots capitalism on its way."
 They were not a political party as such, but rather an extraparliamentary organisation dedicated to creating a "workers' republic," which leaned towards the Communist Party of Ireland.
 They split mostly over whether they should be a party in their own right.

 History

 Background

 A group of republicans had founded a party, Saor Éire, in 1931, but it was banned later in the year.
 Despite this, many figures on the left wing of the Irish Republican Army (IRA) felt that the creation of a new party remained a priority, as they feared that supporters would otherwise turn to Fianna Fáil and the Communist Party of Ireland.
 The IRA organised a convention of its members in March 1934, which voted against creating a new party by a majority of one.
 The supporters of a new party, including Ryan, Michael Price, Gilmore, O'Donnell and Mick Fitzgerald, then walked out, and proceeded to create a new organisation.